akash93/ball-strike-api/README.md

         "email": "akashkhan@gmail.com",
         "created_at": "2016-12-27T03:23:18.257Z",
         "updated_at": "2016-12-27T03:23:18.257Z",
-        "auth_token": "8nVsMfsUuHZeb_4DtxWX",
         "current_level_id": 1
       }
     ```

-  * If you've already created a user before you can login by making a POST request to
+  * Once you've already created a user before you can get the authentication token by making a POST request to
   `https://ballstrike-api.herokuapp.com/api/sessions` with the following post data

   ```json